ropensci/epair/paper.md

 # Summary

-R users trying to get pollutant data from the EPA website can get easily discouraged.
-Needing to have a strong understanding of API’s, navigating json files, and a hefty load of parameter codes contribute to this sense of unease.
-The package, epair, waves these difficulties away.
-Built with R researchers in mind, epair makes data querying from the EPA intuitive.
-From options helping the user figure out what data they want, to actually placing the query in the EPA API, epair can do it.
+R users trying to get data from the Environmental Protection Agency (EPA) API may run into unexpected difficulties.
+Getting data requires a knowledge of API's, an aptitude for managing JSON files, understanding specific parameter codes for desired filtering of data, and knowledge of the range of EPA API services offered.
+This package simplifies the process of getting data at each step - from determining what services are available, to simple placement of data calls to the EPA API.
+Researchers looking to use EPA data can skip time and setup intensive steps in their workflow by using this package.

 # Statement of need